Upcoming Lughnasadh class: 7.27.2022

 This is the first of three harvests of the year, the moment when we gather the very best of our year’s efforts.
 This celebration was a multi day festival for some cultures.

-We can see this miracle of abundance in our modern world right now.
-Here in the Americas, the grain harvest has begun in the South and will continue up the continent until it arrives in Canada in mid-August.
+And we see this miracle of abundance in our modern world right now.
+Here in the Americas, the grain harvest has begun.
+The harvest starts in the South and will continue up the continent until it arrives in Canada in mid-August.
 Green Corn Ceremony will be held by Indigenous tribes all over the country.
 For modern Witches and Pagans, this is a time to step into our power and begin harvesting and sharing the gold in our lives (hint: it starts with knowing how to identify it!)

-Depending on the culture and era, it may be the Goddess who kills him, or his successor, or he may sacrifice himself.
-Regardless, the metaphor represents the process of this light-bearing deity pumping themselves up to their final form, then being harvested at that pinnacle moment of their power for the ultimate benefit of the people and the land.
+Depending on the culture and era, it may be the Goddess who kills him, or his successor.
+Or he may sacrifice himself.
+Regardless, the metaphor represents the process of this light-bearing deity pumping themselves up to their final form.
+Then, they are harvested at that pinnacle moment for the ultimate benefit of the people and the land.
 It is this intense power shift that kicks off a series of events that lead to the Solar God’s upcoming journey through the Underworld that is fall and winter.

 One of the Greater Cross-Quarter Sabbats, Lughnasadh is also known as Lammas which translates loosely to “loaf mass.”